 Downtown Biggsville features the Horse and Buggy Museum and the Historic Lynn Hotel.
 Henderson County also features the Henderson Covered Bridge built in 1866 and a monument on Schulyer Street in Oquawka honoring the site of a Lincoln-Douglas Debate.
 During January and February, enjoy bald eagle watching at Lock & Dam 18!

 Scott County, Iowa

 Situated at the intersection of I-80 and Hwy.
 67 just north of the Quad Cities, LeClaire offers a complete shopping, dining and touring experience and is known as the "The Best Place To Take an Out-of-town Guest."
 Relax along the scenic streets of this historic river town that exudes turn-of-the-century charm.
-LeClaire has great events including monthly First Fridays, weekly Farmers' Market in the summer, car shows, the Tug Fest in August and Christmas in LeClaire in December.
-Attractions include the Buffalo Bill Museum, Antique Archaeology - "Home of the American Pickers," Wide River Winery, and The Mississippi River Distilling Co.
+LeClaire has great events including monthly First Fridays, car shows, the Tug Fest in August and Christmas in LeClaire in December.
+Attractions include the Buffalo Bill Museum, Antique Archaeology - "Home of the American Pickers," Wide River Winery, Green Tree Brewery, the Mississippi River Distilling Co., and the Scott County Freedom Rock.
 Nature lovers enjoy the scenery at Lock and Dam #14 with bald eagles in the winter and pelicans during the spring and fall.

 Just minutes from the Quad Cities on U.S. Hwy 61, the drive will take you through rich farmland and lead you to attractions like Scott County Park and Walnut Grove Pioneer Village.
 Featured events in Eldridge include the Long Grove Strawberry Festival in June and Moonlight Chase Run and Eldridge Summer Festival in July.